 They built the house out of concrete and with big flat roofs that form large overhangs.
 That allows the interior areas to be extended outside onto big patios and terraces that expose them to the beautiful surroundings and help to bring the outdoors closer to the indoor spaces.

 There’s something very peaceful and charming about a rural setting with trees and vegetation growing all around it and houses that are far apart and tell their own unique stories.
-One of those houses is located in La Malbaie, Canada and designed by studio Architecture49.
+One of those houses is located in La Malbaie, Canada, and was designed by studio Architecture49.

 Its design is inspired by the beautiful natural surroundings but maintains a contemporary and simplistic aesthetic.
-It features a wood-clad exterior for a cozy touch, Large windows and sliding glass doors which lead to open patios and magnificent views that can be enjoyed from all the different parts of the house.
+It features wood-clad exteriors.
+Large windows and sliding glass doors lead to open patios, offering views from every side of the house.

-The cabin was designed by studio SAA Arquitectura + Territorio and has a minimalist aesthetic, with an angled roof that continues straight down and transitions into walls giving the structure a uniform look.
+The cabin was designed by SAA Arquitectura + Territorio and features a minimalist aesthetic.
+It has an angled roof that continues downward and transitions into the walls giving the structure a uniform look.